-In its mission to take history out of the textbooks by honoring a local veteran each month of the school year, the Hampton Bays School District is paying tribute to Vietnam veteran James Von Ende by flying an American flag in his honor throughout the month of December.
+In its mission to take history out of the textbooks by honoring a local veteran each month of the school year, the Hampton Bays School District is paying tribute to veteran Robert “Red” Murray by flying an American flag in his honor throughout the month of February.

-“The district is proud to honor Mr. Von Ende for his bravery and service to the United States,” said Superintendent of Schools Lars Clemensen.
+“The district is proud to honor Mr. Murray for his bravery and service to the United States,” said Superintendent of Schools Lars Clemensen.

 Mr. Murray was honored at a ceremony held on Feb.
 17 at Hampton Bays Elementary School.
 During the event, the high school jazz band performed the national anthem and high school student Jared Strecker read Mr. Murray’s biography.
 High school student Andres Saldarriaga also read his VFW Voice of Democracy Essay, “My Responsibility to America.”
 The event culminated with the raising of the American flag.